Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/setup.md

 * &lt;oXygen/&gt;: XML editor and IDE (integrated development environment)
 * Git: version control
 * Atom: programming editor with eXist-db and Git integration
+* Anaconda Python: environment for Jupyter Lab, in which we’ll practice XPath and XQuery

 ## Backup and restore eXist-db